awforsythe/fbsdk-2012-starter/README.md

 Getting Started
 ---------------
+1. Before opening the solution, run configure.py [NewPluginName] from the command line in order to give your version of the project a sensible name.
+   Once the project is renamed, open the .sln file.

-1. Open the Property Manager and check the User Macros for the fbsdk-2012-win32-plugin and fbsdk-2012-x64-plugin property sheets.
+2. Open the Property Manager and check the User Macros for the fbsdk-2012-win32-plugin and fbsdk-2012-x64-plugin property sheets.
 Ensure that the MotionBuilder installation path is noted correctly in each.

-2. Select the appropriate platform and the Debug build.
+3. Select the appropriate platform and the Debug build.
 Note that you must have the corresponding version of MotionBuilder installed (Win32 or x64).

-3. Build the solution.
+4. Build the solution.
 If all is well, the plugin should build and the post-build event (Deploying PluginName.dll...) should indicate *1 File(s) copied*.

-4. Press F5 to launch MotionBuilder in Debug mode.
+5. Press F5 to launch MotionBuilder in Debug mode.
 If warned about debug information, suppress the warning and click Yes.

-5. The new classes registered in *main.cpp* should now be accessible.
+6. The new classes registered in *main.cpp* should now be accessible.
 To verify, click Open Reality in the menu bar, expand Tools, and click "*PluginName* Example Tool."
 A tool window should appear.